stevej763/next-blog/_posts/solid-single-responsibility-principle.md

 ### Testing

 A big benefit of following SRP if you are a fan of test-driven-development as I am, is the fact that each class has far less logic to test.
 If a class only has one responsibility, you have then removed all the other variables from your test cases, meaning fewer tests are needed and the tests themselves will be much simpler.
 It also allows your unit tests to use mocked dependencies, which you can verify are called upon in the right scenarios.
-By stubbing responses from these mocked dependencies you can also make sure you are purely tests the unit-level logic of the class you are working on.
+By stubbing responses from these mocked dependencies you can also make sure you are purely testing the unit-level behaviour of the class you are working on.
 The tests will never fail because of a bug in an external class.

 ### Decoupling